mende273/QuotesCompose/README.md

 Android application demonstrating the use of JetPack Compose with Hilt, Navigation Component and MVVM architecture

+For KMP version, refer to this project [QuotesKMP](https://github.com/mende273/QuotesKMP)

 ## App Screenshots
 | Light Theme | Dark Theme |
 | --- | --- |